robhowell/fanduel-front-end-take-home/README.md

 ## Possible improvements

+- Improve accessibility by reviewing accessibility of all screens using a tool such as aXe, and testing using a screenreader
 - Unit test coverage could be improved
 - End to end tests could be added using a tool like Cypress
 - Visual regression tests could be added using a tool such as Applitools or Chromatic